radicazz/slang/README.md

 # csnake

-An cross-platform snake game made with C99 & SDL3.
+A cross-platform snake game made with C99 & SDL3 for fun!

 ## Requirements